BasitAli164/KivroSolutionsTask/README.md

 ● Frontend: HTML form with input fields
 ● Backend: Express.js server with a POST route (/contact) ● Console log submitted data on the server

+# Task 2 – REST API with Database
+Goal: Learn how to build and connect APIs to a database.
+Description:
+Build a Book Management API using Express.js and MongoDB.
+Requirements:
+● Routes: /books (GET), /books/:id (GET), /books (POST), /books/:id (DELETE) ● Use Mongoose for schema
+● Return JSON data